hsze/NVA-VNET-Architectures/README.md

 ![Option 3 After-RT-Default](/Images/3-After-RT-Default.png)

-Traceroute validates OnPrem to VNET is going via NVA (172.22.2.4).
+Traceroute validates VNET to OnPrem is going via NVA (172.22.2.4), as well as the reverse OnPrem to VNET is going via NVA (172.22.2.4).

 ![Option 3 Verify](/Images/3-Validation.png)